LivePersonInc/developer-center/pages/Documents/Security&Authentication/ConsumerAuthentication/major-components.md

 <div class="hide">Cleanup - Should add another component - Customer Authorization Endpoint, which is mandatory for external windows.
 This is the endpoint where users will log in and then be redirected to the external window page with the code/JWT as a query/hash param.
 Auth0 is an example for such a service, but the customer may want to implement their own landing page to manipulate query parameters and redirects rather than rely on a provided Auth service as is.)</div>

-### LivePerson SDK

-This is a LivePerson layer embedded into the customer app (mobile/web).
-It mediates between the app and the LivePerson Service and provides the interaction conversation UI.
-This layer calls the mobile app to supply an OAuth 2.0 code whenever the LivePerson Service needs it.

-### LivePerson Service

-This is the LivePerson Service used for interaction between the customer agent and the consumer.
-In the authentication flow, this server consumes the OAuth 2.0 code and then exchanges it with the customer token endpoint for access_token and id_token using the token endpoint.
-The service might also ask the userinfo endpoint for complementary information using the access_token.